-Allergy symptoms depend on the substance involved and can affect the airways, sinuses and nasal passages, skin, and digestive system.
+Allergy symptoms, which depend on the substance involved, can affect your airways, sinuses and nasal passages, skin, and digestive system.
 Allergic reactions can range from mild to severe.
 In some severe cases, allergies can trigger a life-threatening reaction known as anaphylaxis.

 - Itching of the nose, eyes or roof of the mouth